bomir/ionic-cellar/README.md

 # ionic-cellar
-Sample application built with ionic and 2 different server-side code: Nodejs and Grails
+Sample application built with ionic and 2 different server-side codes: Nodejs and Grails